fenimore/alio/README.md

 Alio is a commandline album player!
 By default it looks for a `Music/` directory and adds any directory with audio files to the music library.
 From there you can play your music from the comfort of the commandline, with familiar **emacs** style keybindings.

-If you don't store your music locally, this isn't the right player for you :).
+If you don't store your music locally, this isn't the right player for you :)

-Alio is written in go but relies on C bindings for the `libvlc` library.
+Alio is written in **Go** but relies on C bindings for the `libvlc v2.x` library.
 Check out the releases tap to get the latest executable _dependency free_ (currently only compiled for Linux).
+Otherwise building it should be as simple as (if you have libvlc installed):

+    go build alio.go
+    # to install:
+    go install github.com/fenimore/alio

+And to run it,

+    alio -dir=/home/USER/Music

 ![Alio](/screenshot.png?raw=true)